-There are no material income or expenditure items to disclose in 2017/18.
-Note 5 to the 2017/18 accounts confirms that there have been no material events after the balance sheet date.
+There are no material income or expenditure items to disclose in 2017/18, note 5 confirms that there have been no material events after the balance sheet date.
 The provisions made in 2017/18 are laid out in Note 19.